hra687261/alt-ergo-fuzz/README.md

-This subrepo contains the code of Alt-Ergo-Fuzz, a fuzzer for the Alt-Ergo SMT solver.
+Alt-Ergo-Fuzz: A fuzzer for the Alt-Ergo SMT solver.

 ### Requirements:
   - [CVC5](https://github.com/cvc5/cvc5).